This article is part of a larger series on Payroll Services.

 Lots of glitches when first starting

-All the tools needed for running a trucking company
+Has all the tools needed for running a trucking business

 Complaints from drivers about the mobile app not showing information

-If you manage multiple trucks or work with carriers, then Axis TMS can take away a lot of the headaches of managing drivers, trucks, trailers, and shipments.
+If you have multiple trucks or work with carriers, then Axis TMS can take away a lot of the headaches of managing drivers, trucks, trailers, and shipments.
 It’s feature-rich but easy to use and has great customer support.
-While more expensive than other trucking management systems, users say it’s worth the investment as it provides all the tools you need to handle trucking operations.
+While it can get pricey as you add more vehicles to your fleet, it’s worth the investment as it provides all the tools you need to handle trucking operations.
 Learn more about its features by signing up for its seven-day free trial.